News Leaders Association: Diversity Survey

+In 2022, while NLA had planned for 2,500 print and online organizations to participate in the survey, only 303 news organizations responded that year, down from 429 orgs that responded in 2019, but up from the 293 that responded in 2018, which was the historic low-water mark for participation.

 Sunshine Week

 Sunshine Week is a national initiative spearheaded by the News Leaders Association to educate the public about the importance of open government and freedom of information.
 It was established in March 2005 and is celebrated annually during the week containing March 16, which is National Freedom of Information Day.

-First Amendment

-NLA supports the First Amendment by keeping their membership informed of key legal and legislative developments and by initiating educational programs about the freedoms guaranteed by the First Amendment.
+In December 2023, NLA transferred stewardship of Sunshine Week to the Joseph L. Brechner Freedom of Information (FOI) Project at the University of Florida College of Journalism and Communications.

 Annual Awards

-NLA recognizes excellence in journalism and leadership with their annual awards.
-The NLA Awards continue the long traditions of the previous ASNE and APME Awards, and are among the most prestigious in journalism.
+NLA recognized excellence in journalism and leadership with their annual awards.
+The NLA Awards continued the long traditions of the previous ASNE and APME Awards, and are among the most prestigious in journalism.

 In 2021, a new award was created to recognize an editor or team of editors who have displayed strong leadership in matching the extraordinary moment of an unprecedented year through great journalism and vital decision making on all fronts.
 Ron Nixon, Associated Press global investigations editor, was named the inaugural News Leader of the Year.